LW83/sorting_hat/README.md

                           clear_display()

                           return answers'''
               However, in testing I noticed that the questions would stop after two questions and not complete the loop.
+Subsequently I also had an issue with the question loop running twice.
           - Solution: After some trial and error, I realised that in removing the return answers at the end of the code block the full loop would run.
+After reiviewing my code, I also realised I was calling the function twice, once from within the preceding function and then again within the main function.
+Once removed from the main function this issue was resolved.
           - Resource: Self-resolved.

-    2. Questions looping twice:
+    2. Upload of background imaage:
-          - Issue: As part of testing, I noticed that the questions were looping through twice.
+          - Issue: As part of deployment, the original background image I had saved to an assets folder was not loading in Heroku upon deployment.
-          - Solution: After reiviewing my code, I realised I was calling the function twice, once from within the preceding function and then again within the main function.
-Once removed from the main function this issue was resolved.
+          - Solution: After some research, I discovered that there can be issues with deploying images as static assets in Heroku and decided to change to a linking to a web addess which resolved the issue.
           - Resource: Self-resolved.

     3. Text not centering: